 They are described to be chewy, with an almost caramel-like mixture holding them together, which I think sounds so unique and interesting.
 The list of health benefiting ingredients is long, so even though they would taste sweet, you’d be doing yourself some good by chowing down on them.

-I don't eat gluten-free and still, love the look of these Gluten Free Energy Bars.
+I don’t eat gluten-free and still, love the look of these Gluten-Free Energy Bar Recipes.
 This recipe and its ingredients are incredibly easy to personalize, which is something that I love.
 Not only does this mean that you can pick your favorite additions and flavors, but you can also just have this one base recipe up your sleeve and use it as many times as you want.

 This recipe makes a large number of bars, which is perfect for a family home or even just for someone who loves a bit of advanced snack preparation.